The Archives of the Planet: Contents

 David Okuefuna describes the Archive as a "monumentally ambitious attempt to produce a photographic record of human life on Earth", and the contents of the Archive are highly varied in subject.
 On the early expeditions to Europe, Brunhes instructed the photographers to capture the geography, architecture, and local culture of the places they visited, but also gave them the freedom to photograph other things that caught their eyes.
 Images in the Archive include landmarks like the Eiffel Tower, the Great Pyramid of Giza, Angkor Wat, and the Taj Mahal, as well as numerous portraits of working-class people in Europe and of members of traditional societies in Asia and Africa.
 In many cases, Kahn's operators captured some of the earliest color photographs of their destinations.
 Due to the long exposure time required by the autochrome process, the photographers were largely limited to shooting stationary or posed subjects.

 About a fifth of the photographs in the Archive were concerned with the First World War.
 These included images of the home front, military technology like artillery guns and ships, portraits of individual soldiers (including some from France's colonial empire), and buildings damaged by shelling.
 Only a handful of images explicitly depict dead soldiers.

 Some of the content in the Archives was controversial, in particular a film shot by Léon Busy of an adolescent Vietnamese girl undressing.
 Busy had instructed the girl to go through her daily dressing ritual; he shot the film out of focus to obscure her nudity.
 Other footage shot in Casablanca in 1926 featured prostitutes baring their breasts.

 The Archives also include thousands of portrait photographs, mostly shot at Kahn's estate in Boulogne-Billancourt.
 Subjects include statesmen such as British prime minister Ramsay MacDonald and French prime minister Léon Bourgeois, British physicist J. J. Thomson, French writers Colette and Anatole France, Bengali poet Rabindranath Tagore, and American aviator Wilbur Wright, among many others.

 The collection has been administered by the Musée Albert-Kahn since 1990, which has made most of images available to the public online.
+In 2025, it was added by UNESCO to its Memory of the World International Register, which lists documentary heritage of global importance.